Unity-Technologies/FPSSample/Documentation/Characters.md

 > E.G: //Assets/Models/Characters/Terraformer/Terraformer_A.fbx

 ### Prefabs
-Prefab are where Materials are assigned and additional components for game play systems are added and configures.
+Prefab are where Materials are assigned and additional components for game play systems are added and configured.
 We use Prefab Variants as they allow the prefab to stay up to date as mesh, skeleton and skinning changes throughout production.

 ![](Images/CharacterPrefabs.png)